YouTube Analytics basics

 At the top of many reports, use the filters to get the information you want:

 - All uploaded video content or just playlists

 - Playback type (live or on demand), if available

 - Translation use

 Line charts show how your video data has changed over time.
 You can customize the following options:

-Compare metric: Select a second metric for comparison, which will be displayed on the graph.
-For example, you can plot Viewers next to Unique Cookies.
+- Compare metric: Select a second metric for comparison, which will be displayed on the graph.

-The interactive maps show where your video is being viewed.
-Darker areas on the map mean that more people are watching your video in that location.
+Use the interactive maps to see where your video is being watched.
+Darker areas on the map mean that people are watching your video longer in that location.
 You can also hover your mouse over countries on the map to see detailed data for that country.

-Download your reports by clicking the Download report button at the top of the page.
-The report will include all information that is available for this report.
-Note that the “Unique cookie” dimension will only be included if the “Date” dimension is selected.
+You can download your reports on desktop.
+Click Export report at the top of the page.
+The report will include all information that's available for that report.